bhoward/focsipedia2/docs/fp/intro.md

 * Method definitions begin with the keyword `def`
 * Basic types such as `int` are written with an initial capital letter: `Int`
-* Since the body of this function just returns the result of an expression, we just write that expression after the `=`, similar to the way a function might be defined mathematically: $f(x) = e$.
+* Since the body of this function just returns the result of an expression, we simply write that expression after the `=`, similar to the way a function might be defined mathematically: $f(x) = e$.

 Beyond those minor differences, however, there will be much that is familiar about Scala.